 John G. Blystone was born on December 2, 1892 in Rice Lake, Wisconsin, USA as John Gilman Blystone.
-He is known for his work on Our Hospitality (1923), The Lucky Horseshoe (1925) and The Big Party (1930).
+He is known for his work on The Big Party (1930), The Lucky Horseshoe (1925) and Our Hospitality (1923).
 He was married to Gwendolyn Davis.
 He died on August 6, 1938 in Beverly Hills, California, USA.

 Charles Brabin was born on April 17, 1882 in Liverpool, England.
-He was a director and writer, known for Breakers Ahead (1918), Thou Shalt Not (1919) and Sporting Blood (1931).
+He was a director and writer, known for While New York Sleeps (1920), Breakers Ahead (1918) and Thou Shalt Not (1919).
 He was married to Theda Bara and Susette Mosher.
 He died on November 3, 1957 in Santa Monica, California, USA.

 Director | Born Rich

 William Nigh was born on October 12, 1881 in Berlin, Wisconsin, USA as Emil Kreuske.
 He was a director and actor, known for Born Rich (1924), The Lightning Flyer (1931) and Notorious Gallagher; or, His Great Triumph (1916).
 He died on November 27, 1955 in Burbank, California, USA.

 61. Sidney Olcott

 Director | Monsieur Beaucaire